Joint detection and matching of feature points in multimodal images: Related work

-With the emergence of CNNs as the state-of-the-art approach to a gamut of computer vision problems, such approaches were applied to patch matching.
-Zagoruyko and Komodakis \cite{zagoruyko2015learning} proposed several CNN architectures for matching single modality patches, such as a Siamese CNN with an $L_{2}$ or a Softmax loss, and a CNN where the input patches are stacked as different image channels, and the stacked image is classified by the CNN.
-Aguilera et al.~\cite{Aguilera_cvprw_2016} applied Zagoruyko and Komodakis' approaches \cite{zagoruyko2015learning} to matching multimodal patches and showed that the resulting CNN outperformed the state-of-the-art multimodal descriptors.
-The stacked CNN architecture proved to be the most accurate.
+With the emergence of CNNs as the state-of-the-art approach to a gamut of computer vision problems, CNNs were applied to patch matching.
+Siamese CNNs such as HardNet {\ \cite{hardnet}, }L2-Net {\ \cite{8100132} and }MatchNet \cite{MatchNet} were applied to matching single modality images, significantly outperforming the classical handcrafted image features.

+Zagoruyko and Komodakis \cite{zagoruyko2015learning} proposed several CNN architectures for multisensor feature matching, using a Siamese CNN with a Contrastive or Cross-Entropy losses, for matching single modality patches, and a CNN, where the input patches are stacked as different image channels.
+Aguilera et al.~\cite{Aguilera_cvprw_2016} applied the approaches by Zagoruyko and Komodakis \cite{zagoruyko2015learning} to matching multimodal patches and showed that the resulting CNN outperformed the state-of-the-art multimodal descriptors.

-To alleviate the significant computational complexity of the stacked approach when applied to sets of feature points, Aguilera et al. proposed the Q-Net CNN \cite{aguilera2017cross} that was trained using an $L_{2}$ loss.
-The Q-Net CNN consists of four weight sharing sub-networks and two corresponding pairs of input patches, that allow hard negative mining.
-This approach was shown to achieve state-of-the-art accuracy when applied to the Vis-Nir benchmark \cite{Aguilera_cvprw_2016} using $L_{2}$ matching.
+To alleviate the computational complexity of the stacked approach when applied to sets of feature points, Aguilera et al. proposed the Q-Net CNN \cite{aguilera2017cross} that was trained using an $L_{2}$ loss.
+The Q-Net CNN consists of four weight sharing sub-networks and two corresponding pairs of input patches, that allow hard negative mining \cite{hardnet}.
+This approach was shown to achieve state-of-the-art accuracy when applied to the Vis-Nir benchmark \cite{Aguilera_cvprw_2016}.

-Recent work by En et al. \cite{en2018ts} introduced a hybrid Siamese CNN, similar to the proposed scheme, denoted as TS-Net, for multimodal patch matching, consisting of Siamese and asymmetric sub-networks, utilizing a Softmax loss on top.
-Compared to the proposed scheme, this approach does not compute $L_{2}$-optimized patch encodings that are essential for the matching of images, that typically consist of multiple ($O\left( 100\right) $ ) patches per image, as discussed in Section \ref{subsec:computationally}.
-Each of the sub-networks outputs a scalar Softmax output that is merged using an FC layer of dimension four.
-Our proposed scheme is experimentally shown in Section \ref{sec:Experiments} to compare favorably with the TS-Net \cite{en2018ts} results.
+En et al. \cite{en2018ts} introduced a simplified Hybrid-like CNN, denoted as TS-Net, for multimodal patch matching, utilizing a Cross-Entropy loss.
+Contrary to the proposed scheme, this approach does not compute $L_{2} $-optimized patch encodings, that are essential for matching images, typically consisting of 300-500 feature points.
+Each of the sub-networks outputs a scalar Softmax prediction that are merged using a FC layer.
+In contrast, we utilize a different architecture where feature maps are fused, and apply auxiliary losses (that are not used by En et al. \cite{en2018ts}).